-The fourth of July in San Francisco is one of the best times to visit the city.
-From cruises and bike rides to bus tours and scavenger hunts, there are lots of fun and festive things to do on 4th of July weekend in the City by the Bay.
+From bay cruises to bus tours and scavenger hunts, there are lots of fun and festive activities in the City by the Bay.

 You’ll be able to see both sets of fireworks from most central locations, and the synched performance is an impressive sight, but for the best views of the firework display, head to one of the following areas (be sure to go early in the day to secure a good spot!):